sabre-io/dav/CONTRIBUTING.md

 In addition to that, here's a list of basic rules:

-1. PHP 5.4 array syntax must be used every where.
+1. PHP 5.4 array syntax must be used everywhere.
 This means you use `[` and `]` instead of `array(` and `)`.
 2. Use PHP namespaces everywhere.
 3. Use 4 spaces for indentation.
 4. Try to keep your lines under 80 characters.
-This is not a hard rule, as there are many places in the source where it felt more sensibile to not do so.
+This is not a hard rule, as there are many places in the source where it felt more sensible to not do so.
 In particular, function declarations are never split over multiple lines.
 5. Opening braces (`{`) are _always_ on the same line as the `class`, `if`,